-Note: Class size may be adjusted based on waivers included as a part of approved Charter System or Strategic Waiver System contracts.
+Note: Class size may be adjusted based on waivers included as part of approved Charter System or Strategic Waiver System contracts.
+However, the use of these class size waivers cannot be used to generate additional funding.

-Section VIII: Georgia Tiered System of Supports (GaTSS) and Gifted Learner Guidance
+Section VIII: Georgia Multi-Tiered System of Support (GaMTSS) and Gifted Learner Guidance

-Georgia Tiered System of Supports (GaTSS) is a data-driven, multi-level prevention system to address the needs of the whole child through integrated academic, behavioral and well-being support.
+Georgia Multi-Tiered System of Supports (GaMTSS) is a data-driven, multi-level prevention system designed to meet the needs of the whole child by implementing a continuum of tiered supports for academics, behavior, and wellbeing.
 It emphasizes effective teaming and data-based decision-making to foster a positive school climate that contributes to increased student success and overall district and school improvement.

-GaTSS is the integration of existing systems of tiered support within the state, including Multi-Tiered System of Supports (MTSS) and Positive Behavioral Interventions and Supports (PBIS).
+GaMTSS is the integration of existing systems of tiered support within the state, including Multi-Tiered System of Supports (MTSS) and Positive Behavioral Interventions and Supports (PBIS).
 This integrated approach recognizes that academics, behavior, and wellbeing are not separate, but rather interconnected and mutually influencing.

-GaTSS is designed in context and delivered to meet the needs of all students, including gifted and high-ability learners.
-The authors of Effective Universal Instruction "argue that students who are at or above the 90th percentile in achievement have as much need for intensive differentiation as students who are at or below the 10th percentile" (p.
-189).
+GaMTSS is designed in context and delivered to meet the needs of all students, including gifted and high-ability learners.
+The authors of Effective Universal Instruction "argue that students who are at or above the 90th percentile in achievement have as much need for intensive differentiation as students who are at or below the 10th percentile" (p.189).

 Teams use data from universal screenings and other data sources to identify who is atrisk and the degree to which support is needed for each student to progress and reach his/her potential.
-Instructional support in GaTSS extends beyond providing interventions for at-risk students not meeting grade-level expectations to providing gifted and high-ability learners the same structural and tiered support for enrichment and acceleration.
-Additionally, students needing enrichment, who have yet to be determined eligible for gifted services or who have not met eligibility requirements, can be challenged and participate in enriched learning opportunities immediately after universal screening.
+Instructional support in GaMTSS extends beyond providing interventions for at-risk students not meeting grade-level expectations to providing gifted and high-ability learners the same structural and tiered support for enrichment and acceleration.
+Additionally, students needing enrichment, who have yet to be determined eligible for gifted services or who have not met eligibility requirements, can be challenged and participate in enriched learning opportunities.